 This final report focuses mainly on the use of the fund of approximately 60.14 billion JPY for the JRCS relief and recovery programmes.
-By the end of March 2021, all the recovery and rehabilitation activities are to be completed.
+By the end of March 2021, all the recovery and rehabilitation activities are to be completed and 100 per cent of the donations shall be spent by JRCS.